Portwood

 Portwood is an area of Stockport, in Greater Manchester, England.
 It lies just east of the town centre, along Great Portwood Street.
 The rivers Tame and Goyt run through the area, along with the M60 motorway.

 Amenities

 Within Portwood, the area closest to the town centre contains Meadow Mill and is mainly given over to the retail sector including the Peel Centre, a Tesco Extra, restaurants and takeaways; the outer part is residential.

 The area is served by three pubs: The Queens, The Midway and The Park Inn.
-The Railway was demolished in 2022, despite being named CAMRA's National Pub of the Year in 2007 and featuring regularly in its national Good Beer Guide.
+The Railway was demolished in 2022, despite being named the Campaign for Real Ale's National Pub of the Year in 2007 and featuring regularly in its national Good Beer Guide.